Language manual

 Natural numbers

 Recursion in Coal is closely tied to pattern matching: we peel off layers of a recursively defined data structure step by step, until reaching its base case.
 This works naturally with lists, trees, and other algebraic data types.
 Ordinary machine integers (int32, int64), however, cannot be pattern matched on in such a manner.
-Nevertheless, we often want to use numbers in recursive computations — for example, when repeating an action, or simulating the behavior of loops in imperative languages.
-To describe numbers in a way compatible with recursion, we find some inspiration from the standard axiomatization of the natural numbers:
+Nevertheless, we often want to use numbers in recursive computations — for example, when repeating an action, or mimicking the behavior of loops in imperative languages.
+To describe numbers in a way compatible with recursion, we need to borrow some ideas from the standard axiomatization of the natural numbers:

 Every natural number is either zero or the successor of another natural number.